waylayio/waylayChatBot/scripts/README.md

-scripts to test different scenatios using voice or simple type these in the bot.
+scripts to test different scenarios using voice or simple type these in the bot.